 After the break, I set off again.
 I was surprised I had not seen any more cows.
 As I approached the western end of the loop, I saw two ranchers tending to the herd that was currently corralled.
 I guess that answers that question about where the cows were.
 I gave a friendly wave to the ranchers and continued on.

 As I descended back down to the creek, I kept an ear out for the ranchers, as I knew they would be driving back out.
 At the creek, I spotted the bridge just to the west of where I crossed, so no need to rock hop this time.

 The hike back to the car was uneventful.
 One runner and two e-bike riders did pass me.
 The day certainly was heating up, and the idea of getting in a second hike quickly was dismissed.
-The heat is also was stopped my friend’s attempt as well.
-Back at the car, a family was just about to head out and asked if I had any sunscreen, which I glad lent to them.
+The heat also stopped my friend’s attempt as well.
+Back at the car, a family was just about to head out and asked if I had any sunscreen, which I was glad to lend to them.
 They were hoping to still find some berries to pick.
 I wished them good luck and to be mindful of the heat.
 I popped into Don’s Market and grabbed a cold soda and headed home.
-All told the hike was just over 7 miles with 1,050 feet of gain.
-I did the lollipop in 2:37 including my break.
+All told the hike was just over 7 miles with 994 feet of gain.
+I did the lollipop at 2:37 including my break.

 I am an avid peak bagger, sometimes backpacker, and former sea kayaker living in San Diego.
 In 2019, I became the third person to complete the San Diego 100 Peak Challenge.
 Not stopping with that accomplishment, I set my sights on the harder San Diego Sierra Club 100 Peak list, which I completed in 2021.
 In addition, I have conquered several Six-Pack of Peaks challenges (SoCal, San Diego, and Arizona-Winter).
 Beyond attempting the San Diego Sierra Club 100 Peak list a second time, I am looking forward to exploring new summits and new adventures across the southwest.